BIM31035 - Tax and accountancy: relevance of audit

 The Companies Act requires the accounting policies of a company to be disclosed in its annual accounts.

-For large companies the Companies Act 1985/S36A requires confirmation that accounts have been prepared in accordance with the applicable accounting standards.
+For large companies Sch1 paragraph 45 to the Large and Medium-Sized Companies and Groups (Accounts and Reports) Regulations 2008, SI 2008 No 410 requires confirmation that accounts have been prepared in accordance with the applicable accounting standards.
 Particulars of any departure from this and the reasons for it should be given.
-Finally there are provisions in the Companies Act for the High Court, through the Financial Reporting Review Panel, to review sets of accounts to ensure that they comply with accounting standards.
+Finally there are provisions in the Companies Act for the High Court, through the Conduct Committee of the Financial Reporting Council, to review sets of accounts to ensure that they comply with accounting standards.